acorreiacruz/todoapp/README.md

 # project
- To do app with Django for my Django Basics repository
+ To do app with Django and Django REST Framework.